 Step 4: Undergo an initial medical evaluation.
 The doctor will perform an examination to determine your diagnosis.
 They might refer you for additional treatment with other providers.
 Make sure you follow their orders and continue showing up for regularly scheduled appointments until all of your doctors release you from their care.

 Step 6: Obtain a statement from your doctor to submit with your application.
-It should include details about how you sustained an injury or illness, what you were doing at the time of the incident, and why it prevents you from returning to work.
+It should include details about how you sustained an injury or illness, what you were doing at the time of the incident, and why it prevented you from returning to work.

-Step 7: Hire an experienced New York workers’ compensation attorney.
+Step 7: Hire an experienced New York workers’ compensation lawyer.
 If you choose not to seek legal representation, you’ll likely end up with minimal benefits.
 An experienced attorney can ensure you receive the maximum payments you deserve.

 How Do I Know If I’m Eligible for Workers’ Compensation?